ChefByzen/Shelldon/README.md

 # Shelldon
 Shelldon is a simple python tool for creating a customizable reverse shell payload with very little effort.

 This is a tool I developed while working on HackTheBox machines for convenience.
-Instead of having to refer to http://pentestmonkey.net/cheat-sheet/shells/reverse-shell-cheat-sheet every five minutes, I created this program.
+Instead of heading over to http://pentestmonkey.net/cheat-sheet/shells/reverse-shell-cheat-sheet every 5 minutes, changing the IP address, and having a time-consuming headache, I created this program.

-It is extremely basic, so feel free to improve it on your own time.
+Once properly configured, you can generate the command for a python reverse-shell (with the correct IP address) as simply as `shelldon python`.
+This program is extremely basic, so feel free to improve it on your own time.
 I'm not interested in actively maintaining this, however I'm open to making improvements to it.

 # Installation
 All you really need is python3.